 Parents may request information about the professional qualifications of their child's classroom teachers and paraprofessionals.
 Requests should be made in writing and directed to the attention of the district's Assistant Superintendent of Human Resources.
 Parents will receive a written response informing them of the following:

-- The type of state credential or license that the teacher holds; - The education level and subject area of the teacher's college degree(s); and - If a paraprofessional (teacher's aide) provides services to your child, you may request information about his or her qualifications.
+- The type of state credential or license that the teacher holds; - If a paraprofessional (teacher's aide) provides services to your child, you may request information about his or her qualifications.